davidepatti/ultraviolet/tools/dse/README.md

 Relative snapshot paths are resolved from the DSE JSON file directory before each run starts.

 When `boot` loads a `.dat` snapshot, UltraViolet restores the config stored in that snapshot.
-Fresh-bootstrap parameters such as `bootstrap_nodes` and `bootstrap_blocks` therefore do not reshape that loaded network during the run; use snapshot loading for fixed-topology experiments or vary the snapshot file deliberately by editing separate experiment definitions.
+Fresh-bootstrap parameters such as `bootstrap_nodes` and `bootstrap_blocks` therefore do not reshape that loaded network during the run; use snapshot loading for a fixed-topology run or prepare separate DSE JSON files when you need to compare different snapshots.

 ### Runner Outputs